markostanimirovic/juliette/README.md

 ### Handlers

-As already mentioned, the handler is the component that merges the action and the reducer.
+As already mentioned, handler is the component that merges the action and the reducer.
 You can create the handler by using `createHandler` function and there are four different ways to do this.
 Let's look at the simplest first.

 ```typescript